 Conditional Statements

-A type of coding instruction that tells the computer to compare values and expressions, and to make decisions.
-A conditional statement tells a program to perform an action based on whether the condition is true or false, often using the command IF, THEN, and ELSE.
+A conditional statement is a type of coding command that instructs the program to compare values and expressions and then make decisions based on whether the condition is true or false.

 Example